oho-interactive/bedrock/README.md

 [WP CLI](https://wp-cli.org) is included as a project dependency, and can be run through Composer with the command: `composer wp ...`.

+## Troubleshooting

+* If Composer fails with the error "curl: (60) SSL certificate problem: unable to get local issuer certificate", you can run the `composer create-projct` command above with the `--no-secure-http` flag added.